np-completed/aws-sagemaker-studio-infra/docs/secure-sagemaker-network-firewall.md

 Studio provides public internet egress through a platform-managed VPC for data scientists to download notebooks, packages, and datasets.
 Traffic to the attached [Amazon Elastic File System (Amazon EFS)](https://aws.amazon.com/efs/) volume always goes through the customer VPC and never through the public internet egress.

-To use your own control flow for the internet traffic, like a NAT or internet gateway, you must set the AppNetworkAccessType parameter to VpcOnly (or select VPC Only on the console).
+To use your own control flow for the internet traffic, like a NAT or internet gateway, you must set the `AppNetworkAccessType` parameter to `VpcOnly` (or select **VPC Only** on the console).
 When you launch your app, this creates an elastic network interface in the specified subnets in your VPC.
-You can apply all available layers of security control—[security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html), network ACLs, VPC endpoints, AWS PrivateLink, or Network Firewall endpoints—to the internal network and internet traffic to exercise fine-grained control of network access in Studio.
-The following diagram shows the VpcOnly network configuration.
+You can apply all available layers of security control—[security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html), [network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html), [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html), [AWS PrivateLink](https://aws.amazon.com/privatelink), or [Network Firewall endpoints](https://docs.aws.amazon.com/network-firewall/latest/developerguide/firewalls.html)—to the internal network and internet traffic to exercise fine-grained control of network access in Studio.
+The following diagram shows the `VpcOnly` network configuration.

 | |
 | :--: |
 | ![image](https://user-images.githubusercontent.com/8270630/213889013-1ed27ee6-0a71-41c1-ad7a-085e72c7cb2b.png) |

 In this mode, the direct internet access to or from notebooks is completely disabled, and all traffic is routed through an elastic network interface in your private VPC.
-This also includes traffic from Studio UI widgets and interfaces, such as Experiments, Autopilot, and Model Monitor, to their respective backend SageMaker APIs.
+This also includes traffic from Studio UI widgets and interfaces, such as [Experiments](https://docs.aws.amazon.com/sagemaker/latest/dg/experiments.html), [Autopilot](https://aws.amazon.com/sagemaker/autopilot/), and [Model Monitor](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor.html), to their respective backend SageMaker APIs.

-For more information about network access parameters when creating a domain, see CreateDomain.
+For more information about network access parameters when creating a domain, see [CreateDomain](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateDomain.html).

-The solution in this post uses the VpcOnly option and deploys the Studio domain into a VPC with three subnets:
+The solution in this post uses the `VpcOnly` option and deploys the Studio domain into a VPC with three subnets:

-SageMaker subnet – Hosts all Studio workloads.
+- **SageMaker subnet** – Hosts all Studio workloads.
 All ingress and egress network flow is controlled by a security group.
+&nbsp;

-NAT subnet – Contains a NAT gateway.
+- **NAT subnet** – Contains a NAT gateway.
 We use the NAT gateway to access the internet without exposing any private IP addresses from our private network.
+&nbsp;

-Network Firewall subnet – Contains a Network Firewall endpoint.
+- **Network Firewall subnet** – Contains a Network Firewall endpoint.
 The route tables are configured so that all inbound and outbound external network traffic is routed via Network Firewall.
-You can configure stateful and stateless Network Firewall policies to inspect, monitor, and control the traffic.
+You can configure stateful and stateless [Network Firewall policies](https://docs.aws.amazon.com/network-firewall/latest/developerguide/firewall-policies.html) to inspect, monitor, and control the traffic.

 The following diagram shows the overview of the solution architecture and the deployed components.

 | |